Maligne Lake and Spirit Island in Jasper • All You NEED to Know

 Bald Hills Loop

-At 15km and 780 meters of gain this a longer day hike option near Maligne Lake.
+At 15km and 780 meters of gain, this is a longer-day hike option near Maligne Lake.
 It’s quite steep and demanding at points so make sure you pack the right gear and enough water.
 Your effort for this hike will be rewarded at the end with absolutely amazing views.

 How to Get to Maligne Lake?